menu

 Avoca is a very small town located in the state of Michigan.
 With a population of 2,421 people and just one neighborhood, Avoca is the 321st largest community in Michigan.

-When you are in Avoca, you'll notice that it is more blue-collar than most other communities in America.
-35.54% of Avoca’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Avoca is a blue-collar town, with 35.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Avoca is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Avoca who work in sales jobs (13.99%), office and administrative support (11.88%), and management occupations (8.52%).

 Avoca is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Avoca’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.